No. 8 UCLA rallies to beat No. 15 Oregon State 83-74 in OT

 The Beavers built a 14-point lead – their largest of the game – with a 14-5 spurt to open the third.
 The Bruins answered with a 22-11 run, highlighted by two 3-pointers from Osborne and another from Dean, to trail 56-53 going into the fourth.

-Slocum appeared to take an awkward turn and went down early in the second quarter with the Beavers trailing by four.
-She was helped off the court while not putting weight on her right foot.
+Slocum rolled her right ankle early in the second quarter with the Beavers trailing by four.
+She was helped off the court while not putting weight on her foot.

+”It’s something you got to bounce back from in a big game,” she said.

 Slocum returned with four minutes to play in the period and promptly hit a 3-pointer.
 She made another one to help the Beavers outscore the Bruins 17-10 in the quarter and lead 31-26 at halftime.